 See Wayne on American Pickers

-Wayne Mattox is appearing as a “Folk Art Expert” to help the American Pickers team with the appraisal of an eagle weathervane that found its way from a barn cupola to a tree where it lived for many years to the barn attic to Mike & Frank’s truck and finally to their Nashville store.
+Wayne Mattox appeared as a “Folk Art Expert” on American Pickers on The History Channel.
+He helped the American Pickers team with the appraisal of an eagle weathervane that found its way from a barn cupola to a tree where it lived for many years to the barn attic to Mike & Frank’s truck and finally to their Nashville store.
 This antique adventure has wings!
-Don’t miss it!

 Check your local listings for channel or go to the American Pickers website at www.history.com/shows/american-pickers.